 A solid foundation reduces noise and vibration, and will improve compressor performance.
-On permanent installations, it recommended the is compressor be secured by anchor bolts as shown.
-This arrangement allows for slight shifting of position accommodate to alignment with the mounting holes in the base plate.
+On permanent installations, it recommended the compressor be secured by anchor bolts as shown.
+This arrangement allows for slight shifting of position accommodate to alignment with mounting holes in the base plate.

-Figure 3 - Anchor Bolt
+Fig. 3 - Anchor Bolt